MicroEJ/AbstractionLayer-Util-CPU-Load/README.md

 - Call the `cpuload_init` function in the RTOS Java task, before the `microej_main` function call.
 - Uncomment the `#define CPULOAD_ENABLED` in the [cpuload_conf.h file](src/main/c/inc/cpuload_conf.h).

 ### How to get the value

-You may call the function `cpuload_get` in C to get the KPI.
+You may call the function `cpuload_get` in C to get the indicator.
 To use the CPU Load KPI in Java, you may use the `get` method of the `com.is2t.debug.CPULoad` class.

 # Requirements